Follow the links to go to:

 (Picture from magazine.)

 Also, note how the four patterns are intermixed within the room.
 Great care has been given to the detail of scale.
 Balance plays a key role, as well.
 As stated, the darker floral, or the "curvy" pattern, plays the dominant role in the room because this is the pattern used most adundantly.
 If this homeowner had tried to introduce yet another "curvy" pattern into the room, the eye would have been overwhelmed and chances are, all interest in the room would have been lost.
 But, the addition of the "straight" pattern is what allows this room to prevail.
 A total of three "straight" patterns are used to compliment the floral: a large pink and white gingham; a pink and white stripe, and a pink, madras plaid.
 But, notice how each of these three "straight" patterns have one thing in common: the scale of each of these are relatively close, and neither of them are larger than the dominating floral.
 In other words, they do not compete, the straight patterns compliment.
+Note again how one of the "straight" patterns, the pink and white stripe, is used as a complimentary piping around the floral furniture.
+This subtle design feature enhances the pairing of the fabrics even further.

 1) To prevent the spectacular view from being obstructed, basic panels of large pick and white gingham are hung on crisp-painted white rods.
 The rods themself make a design statement.
 Tiebacks are placed high to draw the eye up and out.
 More elaborate window treatments would have infringed on the view beyond.